New Ellenton in Aiken County, South Carolina — The American South (South Atlantic)

 The federal government put more than 38,000 people to work by September 1952, toiling around the clock toward

-the production of plutonium and uranium needed for hydrogen and atomic bombs.
+the production of plutonium and uranium needed for hydrogen and

 Related markers.
 Click here for a list of markers that are related to this marker.
 To better understand the relationship, see each marker shown.